neal2018/neal2018/README.md

 ![visitor badge](https://visitor-badge.laobi.icu/badge?page_id=https://github.com/neal2018/neal2018/edit/master/README.md)

 - 🔭 I’m Neal, a creator and a programmer!
-- 🌱 I’m currently learning Algorithm, Risc-V, React, and painting.
 - 🚀 Good at Python, C#, Quant, and making cool things.
 - 💥 Feel free to connect me if you need a collaborator!
 - 💬 Ask me anything on [ama](https://github.com/neal2018/ama).
-- ⚡ It will be great if you could share me fun and interesting things!
+- ⚡ It will be great if you could share me some fun and interesting things!

 <!--
 **neal2018/neal2018** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.